eclipse-archived/ceylon-lang.org/documentation/1.0/reference/literal/character.md

 # #{page.title}

-A literal notation for an [`Character`](#{site.urls.apidoc_current}/Character.type.html) value.
+A literal notation for a [`Character`](#{site.urls.apidoc_current}/Character.type.html) value.

 #{page.table_of_contents}